AndrasKovacs/smalltt/README.md

   that the term is definitely valid, a false means that it is possibly invalid.
   Illegal var occurrences cause a special `Irrelevant` term to be returned along with a false flag.
-- "full": this mode does not return any term, it just fully evaluates the value and throws an error on any illegal var occurrence.
+- "full": this mode does not return any term, it just fully traverses the value and throws an error on any illegal var occurrence.

 The overall result of this algorithm is that top definitions are *never*